 Pre Course learning

-Our course is blended with a pre-course theory component which will be mailed out to you.
+Our course is blended with an online pre-course theory component.
+Once you have registered for your course, a link will be emailed to you with access to the online pre-course theory.
 This must be completed prior to attending the face to face component of the course.

 Face to face training is approx. 10 hours and starts at 9am